MichaelFay/UNLRocksat2016/README.md

-# UNLRocksat2016
+# UNL_AIAA
-Rocksat 2016 software for the 2016 payload
+UNL AIAA common repostitoy for a common library.